 But I Don't Want to Move....
 (Part 1)

 If you’re a senior, particularly if you’re living your “golden years” (80+), you may be experiencing greater difficulty living at home alone.
 Sometimes this difficulty is hard to discern because it occurs so gradually.
 Even if you can’t feel it directly, changes in your daily routine may tell you something is off.
-Perhaps you’re drinking less water these days, so you won’t have to get up for the bathroom so often.
-Or maybe you’re losing weight because you haven’t gone to the grocery store, and aren’t cooking for yourself like you used to.
-Or perhaps, showering and bathing have become a chore, and it’s just easier to do it less frequently.
+Perhaps you’re drinking less water these days, so you won’t have to use the bathroom so often.
+Or maybe you’re losing weight because you haven’t gone to the grocery store and aren’t cooking like you used to.
+Or perhaps, showering and bathing have become a chore, so you do it less frequently.
 If you aren’t noticing these things yourself, are your children or your doctor asking if you’re drinking water?
 If you’ve eaten?
 If you’ve bathed?
 If you “have help at home”?

 Given a choice, most seniors would prefer to “age in place.”
-Many will be able to do this by adding a visiting nurse or home health aide to your daily routine, and modifying your home to accommodate increasing physical needs.
-For many seniors, happily, your current home will be your final home.
-But for others, this may not be an option, and you may be forced to consider alternatives such as assisted living, senior apartments, or congregate care facilities.
+Many will be able to do so by adding a visiting nurse or home health aide to your daily routine, and modifying your home to accommodate increasing physical needs.
+Happily, for many seniors, your current home will be forever.
+But others may be forced to consider alternatives such as assisted living, skilled nursing, senior apartments, or congregate care facilities.
 Your doctors and/or children may also be encouraging you to make a change.

-The focus here is not to answer these specific questions in detail, but rather, to offer constructive information on how to get from “I think it’s time to move,” to hearing a Realtor say, “my clients would like to make an offer on your home.”
-It’s aimed at helping you (and your children if they are involved) understand the process of getting your financial affairs in order, readying your home to market, and then selling it and achieving the highest price possible.
-Chances are that you’ll need the money from the sale of your current home, to afford your next one, regardless of where that might be.
+The goal of the Elephant series is to help you (and your adult children if they’re involved) understand the process of getting your financial affairs in order, readying your home to market, and then selling it, achieving the highest price possible.
+Chances are, you’ll need the money from the sale of your current home, to afford your next one, regardless of where that might be.